davidshq/my-new-tab/README.md

 ## Setup Instructions

+### 1. Chrome Extension Setup

+1. Clone this repository
+2. Update the `backendUrl` in `newtab.js` to point to your deployed Cloudflare Worker
+3. Replace `{{REPLACE_WITH_CLIENT_ID}}` in `manifest.template.json` with your Google OAuth Client ID
+4. Load the extension in Chrome:
+   - Open Chrome and go to `chrome://extensions/`
+   - Enable "Developer mode"
+   - Click "Load unpacked" and select the extension directory

+### 2. Backend Server Setup

+The extension requires a Cloudflare Workers backend for Google Keep OAuth.
+See the [backend documentation](./my-new-tab-server/README.md) for setup instructions.

-### 1. Google Cloud Console Setup
+### 3. Google Cloud Console Setup

-Before using the extension, you need to set up Google Calendar API access:

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the Google Calendar API:
+3. Enable the Google Calendar API and Google Keep API
-   - Go to "APIs & Services" > "Library"
-   - Search for "Google Calendar API"
-   - Click on it and press "Enable"
-4. Create OAuth 2.0 credentials:
+4. Create OAuth 2.0 credentials for both the extension and backend
-   - Go to "APIs & Services" > "Credentials"
-   - Click "Create Credentials" > "OAuth 2.0 Client IDs"
-   - Choose "Chrome Extension" as the application type
-   - Enter your extension ID (you'll get this after loading the extension)
-   - Download the client configuration

-### 2. Extension Installation

-1. Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode" in the top right
-3. Click "Load unpacked" and select the extension folder
-4. Copy the extension ID from the extensions page
-5. Update the `client_id` in `manifest.json` with your Google OAuth client ID
-6. Reload the extension
+## Usage

+### Calendar Widget

+- **View Toggle**: Switch between traditional calendar and agenda views
+- **Days Selector**: Choose how many upcoming days to display (7-30 days)
+- **Refresh Button**: Manually refresh calendar data
+- **Sample Data**: Toggle between real and sample data for testing

-### 3. Authentication
+### Keep Widget

-1. Open a new tab to see the extension in action
-2. Click the calendar widget - it will prompt you to authenticate with Google
+- **Authentication**: Click the authenticate button to connect to Google Keep
-3. Grant the necessary permissions for calendar access
-4. Your calendar events will now be displayed!
+- **Notes Display**: View your Keep notes with color coding and pin indicators
+- **Refresh**: Manually refresh your Keep notes

 ## Settings